 While the countries investigated in this brief are generally opposed to the war, some also perceive it as an opportunity to establish a different world order: one that is less dominated by the US and includes several centers of power.
-In this endeavor, Russia is a key transactional partner, since, for all its flaws, Moscow represents an important element of balancing American influence in the world or, in the case of India, an important factor in balancing China.
-For instance, while the Brazilian government has stated that the war should be ended as soon as possible, one expert explained that it would also "be detrimental to Brazil's worldview to see a defeat of Russia or a rapid decline of it."
-Beijing is firmly in the Russian camp, since, as the government line goes, "there is no room for China to join a ring-fencing alliance against Russia" in its global competition with the US.
-Saudi Arabia, a traditional US ally, took the war as an opportunity to diversify its partnerships to include Russia following Riyadh's increasing disappointment with Washington over what it perceives as declining security commitments.
-Turkey has successfully balanced its NATO membership with close economic and political relations with Russia over the last decade, despite the countries' many differing geopolitical interests.
-However, compared to 2022 when Turkey hosted the peace talks, bilateral relations between Turkey and Russia seem to have momentarily cooled.
+In this endeavor, Russia is a key transactional partner, since, for all its flaws, Moscow represents an important element of balancing American influence in the world13 or, in the case of India, an important factor in balancing China.14 For instance, while the Brazilian government has stated that the war should be ended as soon as possible, one expert explained that it would also "be detrimental to Brazil's worldview to see a defeat of Russia or a rapid decline of it."15 Beijing is firmly in the Russian camp, since, as the government line goes, "there is no room for China to join a ring-fencing alliance against Russia"16 in its global competition with the US.
+Saudi Arabia, a traditional US ally, took the war as an opportunity to diversify its partnerships to include Russia following Riyadh's increasing disappointment with Washington over what it perceives as declining security commitments.17 Turkey has successfully balanced its NATO membership with close economic and political relations with Russia over the last decade, despite the countries' many in Ukraine is above all a matter of international status.

-Taking part in attempts to resolve the war in Ukraine is above all a matter of international status.
+Taking part in attempts to resolve the war

-For most of these countries, taking part in attempts to resolve the war in Ukraine is above all a matter of international status: they wish to secure a seat at the table in an emerging multipolar world order.
-For instance, despite Saudi Arabia's sometimes complicated relationship with Russia, playing the role of mediator is meant to demonstrate to the world "the Kingdom's rise to global power."
-The initiative by China and Brazil to publish a "six-point peace plan" in May 2024 can be seen in a similar light.
-Beijing and Brasilia even organized a corresponding "Friends of Peace" meeting at UNGA in September 2024.
+differing geopolitical interests.18 However, compared to 2022 when Turkey hosted the peace talks, bilateral relations between Turkey and Russia seem to have momentarily cooled.19 role of mediator is meant to demonstrate to the world "the Kingdom's rise to global power."20 The initiative by China and Brazil to publish a "six-point peace plan"21 in May 2024 can be seen in a similar light.
+Beijing and Brasilia even organized a corresponding "Friends of Peace"22 meeting at UNGA in September 2024.
 Putin's positive public comment about the initiative led one Brazilian expert to conclude: "If the Russians say they like it, Brazil will sit at the table.
-It's now unthinkable to have a negotiation that doesn't involve Brazil."
+It's now unthinkable to have a negotiation that doesn't involve Brazil."23